siwatts/jellybeans-theme-vscode/README.md

-Theme based on the popular vim theme [jellybeans.vim by nanotech](https://github.com/nanotech/jellybeans.vim), ported to syntax highlighting groups of default Dark+ theme.
+Theme based on the popular vim theme [jellybeans.vim by nanotech](https://github.com/nanotech/jellybeans.vim), ported to syntax highlighting groups of default vscode Dark+ theme.

 Package currently supplies two themes:

 - Jellybeans+
-    - Original Dark+ syntax highlighting groups, but with Jellybeans colours
+    - Powerful *Dark+* syntax highlighting groups, now with Jellybeans colours!
 - Jellybeans.vim
-    - Based on Jellybeans+, with additional tweaks to bring more into line with vim jellybeans.vim theme
+    - Variant for that classic *vim* look
+    - Brought closer to the original *jellybeans.vim* as implemented by *neovim* with *TreeSitter highlight* plugin where possible, or vanilla *vim* implementation

 ## Screenshots